rgtoomey/Ellipsometry-Simulation/README.md

 To run the program:

   `import rho_simulation_class as Elli`

-You will have to install the appropriate packages as defined in "requirements.txt" The version of Python is 3.9.6
+You will have to install the appropriate packages as defined in "requirements.txt".
+The version of Python is 3.9.6